Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Third-order exceptional surface under the pseudo-Hermitian conditions

-Next, we study the energy spectrum of the ternary SC system in the pseudo-Hermitian case with $\kappa_1 > 0$.
+Next, we study the energy spectrum of the SC circuit in the pseudo-Hermitian case with $\kappa_1 > 0$.
 For the symmetric case of $\kappa_1/\kappa_2=1$, $g_{12}=0$ and $g_{23}=g_{13}$, the pseudo-Hermitian conditions in Eq.~(\ref{pseudo-Hermitian-conditions}) are reduced to

-The third equation in Eq.~(\ref{analytical-pseudo-Hermitian}) means that there is the pseudo-Hermiticity for the system only when the coupling strength $g_{13}$ satisfies $g_{13}^2-\kappa_2^2\geq0$, i.e., $g_{13}/\kappa_2 \geq 1$.
-This characteristic is significantly different from the $\mathcal{PT}$-symmetric case, where the ternary SC system has the $\mathcal{PT}$ symmetry for any value of $g_{13}$ [cf.~Eq.~(\ref{PT-symmetric}) and related discussions].
-Under the pseudo-Hermitian conditions in Eq.~(\ref{analytical-pseudo-Hermitian}), the three eigenvalues of the ternary SC system are given by
+The third equation in Eq.~(\ref{analytical-pseudo-Hermitian}) means that there is the pseudo-Hermiticity for the circuit only when the coupling strength $g_{13}$ satisfies $g_{13}^2-\kappa_2^2\geq0$, i.e., $g_{13}/\kappa_2 \geq 1$.
+This feature is significantly different from the $\mathcal{PT}$-symmetric case, where the SC circuit has the $\mathcal{PT}$ symmetry for any value of $g_{13}$ [cf.~Eq.~(\ref{PT-symmetric}) and related discussions].
+Under the pseudo-Hermitian conditions given in Eq.~(\ref{analytical-pseudo-Hermitian}), the three eigenvalues of the SC circuit are given by